 As someone living independently and alone, choosing the right substitute decision-maker was important to Carol.
 She ultimately chose friends who had the capacity to carry out her wishes in a crisis.
 Carol also chose substitute decision-makers with a professional or health care background.

 Carol says that her friendships have been strengthened through the advance care planning process.
 “None of my friends had done advance care planning, so I was pioneering.
 We all learnt a lot and are still learning.
 I’ve coached one of them about the ACP process too.”

 Finding peace and getting on with living

 Carol is full of praise for her GP and the support she provided for Carol to do advance care planning.
 “It is good medicine.”

 “I don’t have strong enough superlatives – and it’s been so gentle.
 When I look back I see what she gave me that encouraged me through that process.
 I could have done it faster, but I chose not to.
 I’m steadily clear what is in my best interests and in the best interests of those close to me.”

-Carol is also satisfied that with her advance care plan in place and in a supportive community, her clear preferences will be heard and respected if there ever comes a time when she couldn’t communicate them herself.
-She carries her Advance Care Directive and minimal medical information when out of her country town.
+Carol is also satisfied that with her advance care directive in place and in a supportive community, her clear preferences will be heard and respected if there ever comes a time when she couldn’t communicate them herself.
+She carries her advance care directive and minimal medical information when out of her country town.